jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d65f2c62012114c7d7c57eb
+id: 5d65f4cd2012114c7d7c57ec
-title: Part 18
+title: Part 19
 challengeType: 0
-dashedName: part-18
+dashedName: part-19
 ---

 # --description--

-Similar to the `goStore` function, create a `goCave` function that prints "Going to cave." to the console.
+Also, create a `fightDragon` function that prints "Fighting dragon." to the console.

+When you are finished, you can test out your program in the browser.

 # --hints--